-In keeping with the Dominican tradition, the ODU PA program will provide students with the capability to:
+The ODU PA program will provide students with the capability to:

-- 1. Provide quality, compassionate ethical healthcare services; - 2.
-Continue to develop as professionals through the Dominican motto: contemplare et contemplate aliis tradere (to contemplate truth and to share with others the fruits of this contemplation); - 3.
-Be sensitive to individuals no matter the circumstances or background; - 4.
-Work collaboratively with other health care professionals; - 5.
-Become leaders through continued knowledge, growth, research, publication, and professional activity.
+- Provide quality, compassionate ethical healthcare services. - Continue to develop as professionals through the Dominican motto: contemplare et contemplate aliis tradere (to contemplate truth and to share with others the fruits of this contemplation). - Be sensitive to individuals no matter the circumstance or background. - Work collaboratively with other health care professionals. - Become Leaders through continued knowledge, growth, research, publication and professional activity.

-Goals and Objectives
+Statement of Goals and Objectives